Cathedral of the Assumption (Louisville, Kentucky): Cathedral Choir

-The cathedral choirs have made three European tours, most recently in 2004 touring England and Ireland, singing at Killarney Cathedral, Gloucester Cathedral, and St. Martin-in-the-Fields under the direction of Dr. Phillip Brisson, DMA (Eastman School of Music, 2005), Director of Music for the cathedral.
+The cathedral choirs have made three European tours, most recently in 2004 touring England and Ireland, singing at Killarney Cathedral, Gloucester Cathedral, and St. Martin-in-the-Fields under the direction of Dr. Phillip Brisson, director of music for the cathedral.
 The choirs have recorded two compact disks, and a third disk of their most recent international tour repertoire is in the planning stage.
 The cathedral choirs have also performed many times with the Louisville Orchestra.